 With the advent of digital photography also comes an exciting new option of selecting your favorite expressions for each person in your portrait.
 We then exchange their expression onto one composite, “base” image.

-The process of “swapping faces” is included with our Masterpiece retouching, or can be requested a la carte, with prices ranging on degree of difficulty.
+The process of “swapping faces” is included with our Masterpiece retouching, or can be requested a la carte, with prices ranging on the degree of difficulty.
 Average a la carte price is $75.

 Should expression exchanges be requested, we suggest returning to the studio after we have made the exchanges and view them on our monitor.
-Once size/finish is selected, the order process in concluded by placing a 50% deposit on the balance.
-By law a signature of approval is required before photographs can be printed.
+Once size/finish is selected, the order process is concluded by placing a 50% deposit on the balance.
+By law, a signature of approval is required before photographs can be printed.
 A “model release” may also be signed but is NOT required.
 All deposits are nonrefundable and once we begin the creation of any portrait, understandably, there cannot be changes of any kind.

 Family Portraits Approval

-Because of the highly subjective nature of Artwork, once a portrait order has been placed and a retouching is completed, at your request we can email you a Low-Resolution Approval File.
+Because of the highly subjective nature of Artwork, once a portrait order has been placed and a retouching is completed, at your request, we can email you a Low-Resolution Approval File.
 If need be, we can then make the necessary changes to match your personal tastes.
 Don’t be shy to request a bit of tweaking…

 Low-Resolution Approval Files are for evaluating completed artwork ONLY and are NOT intended for final color and detail evaluation.
-Should you desire to see your image in all of it’s glory before going to print, the best and only way to view it is on our monitor where we can enlarge each face to the size of your portrait.
+Should you desire to see your image in all of its glory before going to print, the best and only way to view it is on our monitor where we can enlarge each face to the size of your portrait.
 We are more than happy to help.

 It may seem much to decide, but don’t fret, Mark will be there every step of the way.